-In this way, the same finite orthogonality hypergraph, realised as maximal contexts in $\CC^3$, is KS-uncolourable and admits no classical two-valued states, whereas its faithful realisation in $\RR^6$ does admit classical two-valued states once contexts are interpreted as maximal in the larger space.
-This provides a deterministic, non-probabilistic witness of the logical inequivalence between three-dimensional complex and real quantum theory and complements earlier correlation-based separations between real and complex Hilbert-space models.
+In this way, the same finite orthogonality hypergraph, realised as maximal contexts in $\mathbb{C}^3$, is KS-uncolourable and admits no classical two-valued states, whereas its faithful realisation in $\mathbb{R}^6$ does admit classical two-valued states once contexts are interpreted as maximal in the larger space.
+Our analysis therefore highlights a nuanced picture: at fixed dimension $3$, and with the usual identification of contexts with maximal orthonormal sets, there exist logical structures realisable in complex but not in real quantum theory, in line with earlier work \cite{harding2025remarksIJTP,svozil-2025-MYOCHS}.
+At the same time, our phase-adjusted realification shows that \emph{orthogonality relations alone} do not separate real from complex quantum theory, since any finite orthogonality hypergraph arising from rays in $\mathbb{C}^3$ admits a faithful orthogonal representation in a suitable real Hilbert space.
+This clarifies the scope of KS-style arguments in the real--complex debate and complements earlier correlation-based separations between real and complex Hilbert-space models.

+Our argument is, in this sense, system-dependent but basis-independent: it singles out a specific three-dimensional configuration and shows that it can be realised in complex but not in real Hilbert space of the same dimension when contexts are required to be maximal, yet the statement does not depend on any preferred basis.
+This positions our work between basis- and system-dependent, representation-focused approaches (such as resource theories of coherence or imaginarity) and more global, semi-device-independent separations between real and complex quantum theories in the style of Renou \emph{et al.}~\cite{renou-2021}.

-\section{Phase-adjusted realification in \texorpdfstring{$\CC^3$}{C3}}
+\section{Phase-adjusted realification in \texorpdfstring{$\mathbb{C}^3$}{C3}}